-With warm weather around the corner, we’re getting a lot of inquiries about CoolSculpting.
-People from Arlington, Fort Worth, and all over the United States are getting ready for summer by the pool or lake, and we all want to be swimsuit ready!
-CoolSculpting is a great solution for getting rid of stubborn fat that diets and exercise can’t reduce.
+With warm weather around the corner, we’re getting a lot of inquiries about CoolSculpting Elite.
+People from Abilene, Fort Worth, and throughout Texas are getting ready for summer by the pool or lake, and we all want to be swimsuit ready!
+CoolSculpting Elite is a great solution for getting rid of stubborn fat that diets and exercise can’t reduce.

-There’s one question I hear a lot: Which is the better choice for me, CoolSculpting or liposuction?
+There’s one question I hear a lot: Which is the better choice for me, CoolSculpting Elite or liposuction?
 Both procedures could work great for patients trying to feel more confident in a bathing suit.
 But depending on your body type, lifestyle, and desired results, one might be better than the other for achieving your summer goals.

 - inner thighs

-- upper, middle and lower abdomen
+- upper, middle, and lower abdomen

 - bra line